SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-c-programming-overview-continued-flow-control.markdown

 - xna-2d-tutorials
 ---

- **Flow control is an essential part of any programming language, it allows us to make decisions and change the direction our program takes.&nbsp;**
+ **Flow control is an essential part of any programming language, it allows us to make decisions and change the direction our program takes. **

 **E.G. has the user pressed left, then make the avatar go left, has the user press fire, then shoot a big ball of flame.**